-Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens) the rest are managed by private providers with the university allocating rooms on their behalf.
+Three are managed by DMU (Bede Hall, New Wharf and Waterway Gardens), the rest are managed by private providers with the university allocating rooms on their behalf.

 New Wharf Hall

-Shared laundry facilities – coin or token operated machines (you will need to provide your own washing products)
+- Shared laundry facilities – coin or token-operated machines (you will need to provide your own washing products)

-Furnished bedrooms - bed, wardrobe and desk.
+- Furnished bedrooms – comprising bed, wardrobe and desk.

-Internet access in rooms (additional charges may apply)
+- Internet access (additional charges may apply)

-On-site hall manager and visiting Residence Coordinators
+- On-site hall manager and visiting Residence Coordinators

-Secure postal points
+- Secure postal points

-Security staff either on site or on call 24/7, CCTV and/or electronic door entry systems.
+- Security staff either on site or on call 24/7, CCTV and/or electronic door entry systems.

-Bike parking/storage (there is only very limited car parking available)
+- Bike parking/storage (there is only very limited car parking available)

 Some halls also offer one or more of the following:

-En-suite bathrooms (all with showers, no baths)
+- En-suite bathrooms (all with showers, no baths)

-Deluxe/Premium/Double bedrooms: pay more for a larger room with more storage and/or a double bed (single occupancy only)
+- Deluxe/Premium/Double bedrooms: pay more for a larger room with more storage and/or a double bed (single occupancy only)

-Self Contained Studio apartments available
+- Self Contained Studio apartments

-TV points in bedrooms and communal areas - a portable TV aerial is required for rooms without a TV point (a TV licence is required for each room using a TV)
+- TV points in bedrooms and communal areas - a portable TV aerial is required for rooms without a TV point (a TV licence is required for each room using a TV)

+N.B.
 All accommodation is strictly non-smoking.

 Choosing your accommodation

-Private halls will also require a guarantor and there may be additional costs such as internet access or contents insurance.
+Private halls will also require a guarantor and there may be additional costs, such as internet access or contents insurance.